-The project scope of work is discussed in detail in Cooke & Tate.
+The project scope has two levels: 1) your team's scope of work and 2) the client's scope of work.
+The scope of work is discussed in detail in Cooke & Tate.
 You are submitting a draft now and revisions will be included in your project management plan throughout the quarter.
 Note: you are responsible for detailing a plan about how to manage the "project" and not the "product."
 The project scope of work documents how the project scope is defined (parameters of time, space, money), how the project is to be managed, evaluated, and communicated to the project team, client, and stakeholders.
 It also includes all work required to complete the project.
-The documents are used to control what is in and out of the scope of the project.
+The documents are used to control what is in scope and out of scope for the project.
 Items deemed out of scope are not added to the project work items.
 It can be very detailed and formal or loosely framed and informal depending on the communication needs of the project.
 The project scope of work details the purpose of the project, objectives/goals/outcomes, outputs/deliverables described on a timeline, funding sources and their requirements or resource acquisition plan, stakeholders/audiences, feasibility assessment of the project (is it too big for the client to reasonably accomplish?), and assessment of outside pressures on the project (is this project socially desirable?).

-Assignment # 3: Draft 1 Project Management Plan
+Assignment # 3: Draft 1 Project Management Plan (PMP)

-Due: February 12th posted to canvas by 5:00pm.
+Due: May 13 posted to canvas by 5:00pm.
 This is detailed in Cooke & Tate.
 It will include a revised scope of work and generally includes the following points: project description, project deliverables, client's mission statement and org chart, definitions and acronyms, benchmarks or major milestones, boundaries of the project (assumptions, dependencies, and constraints), external interfaces/outside pressures/stakeholder considerations, client's project team member identification and qualifications, roles and responsibilities of each team member, measures of project success, sample team charter for client's team members, project schedule, data collection plan, budget, risk management plan, communication plan, change management plan, quality control and quality assurance plan, transition and closure plan (How will you transfer the project plan to the client in such a way that it is implementable?), project team commitment, and management endorsement.
 This means you will need to receive "buy-in" from your client on this assignment.
-Submit to client on due date and ask for feedback by February 20th.
+Submit to client on due date and ask for feedback.

-Assignment #4: Draft 2 Project Management Plan
+Assignment #4: Draft 2 Project Management Plan (PMP)

-Due: February 27th posted on canvas by 8:00am.
+Due: May 21 posted on canvas by 8:00am.
 Incorporate feedback from 1st draft and apply readings where appropriate.
-Send to client on due date and ask for feedback by March 3rd.
+Send to client on due date and ask for feedback.